 Each time a node is expanded, a (+) or a (-) symbol is shown to the right of the node name.
 This determines how the records in that node will be returned in the query.
 For example, if the user selects two fields, Plan Name, and Project Name, with an option of minus on the Projects node, only plans that have projects will be returned.
 However, if the plus option is chosen on the Projects node, all plans will be returned, but some might contain a blank for the Project Name because there are no projects in the system for that plan.

-Users can click and drag the six-dot toggle to the left of the field name in the Column bar to re-order their field columns for their results.
+Users can click and drag the six-dot toggle to the left of the field name to re-order their fields.
+This will determine the order of columns in the query results.

-- Click the six-dot icon to the left of the field name under the Column header of the Ordering & Sorts window.
+- In the Ordering & Sorts card, click the six-dot icon to the left of the field name.

-- Drag the field to the desired column location.
-Fields displayed from top to bottom of the column header will appear left to right on the query results page.
+- Drag the field to the desired location.
+Fields displayed from top to bottom in this list will appear left to right on the query results page.

 Sort type\Order

-Users can add sorting to their query by clicking the Sort type\Order icon to the right of the field name in the Ordering and Sorts window.
+Users can add sorting to their query by clicking the Sort type\Order icon to the right of the field name.

-- Click the Sort type\Order icon to the right of the field name in the Ordering & Sorts window to add sorting to the field.
+- In the Ordering & Sorts card, click the Sort type\Order icon to the right of the field name to toggle sorting for the field.

-- Toggle Sort Type: Users can toggle through No Sort Type, Ascending, or Descending sort selections by clicking on the Sort type\Order icon.
+- Toggle Sort Type: Sort selections will cycle through No Sort Type, Ascending, or Descending.

-- Change Sort Order: If multiple fields have sorting added, users can click the Order arrow icons or enter a number in the window to the right of the sort selection to update the order fields are sorted.
+- Change Sort Order: If multiple fields have sorting added, this number indicates the order in which the fields will be sorted.

 Show Column

-The Filtering window is where users can add filters to fields to enhance their query and limit results.
-Users can hide or display the Filtering window by clicking the collapse icon on the right side of the Filtering header.
+The Filtering card is where users can add filters to fields to enhance their query and limit results.
+Selecting anywhere in the header will expand or collapse the Filtering card.

 Add Filters